Stock events for Smith & Wesson Brands, Inc. (SWBI)

 Overview of Smith & Wesson Brands, Inc.’s business

-Smith & Wesson Brands, Inc. (SWBI) is an American firearm manufacturer founded in 1852, headquartered in Maryville, Tennessee.
-The company designs, manufactures, and sells firearms and related products, including handguns, long guns, suppressors, and accessories, serving firearm enthusiasts, law enforcement, and military agencies.
+Smith & Wesson Brands, Inc. is an American firearm manufacturer headquartered in Maryville, Tennessee, operating within the Aerospace & Defense sector.
+The company designs, manufactures, and sells firearms and related products, including handguns, long guns, handcuffs, and suppressors.
+Smith & Wesson also offers manufacturing services to other businesses and its brand portfolio includes Smith & Wesson, M&P, Thompson/Center Arms, Performance Center, and Gemtech.

 SWBI’s Geographic footprint